Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

-Figure~\ref{10D} compares the convergence behavior of all algorithms on all BBOB functions from f1 to f24 in dimension 10.
-For a small evaluation budget, vanilla BO always performs better than CMA-ES, as we can see in particular on f2-f4, f12, and f19.
-However, at the end of the budget, CMA-ES outperforms or is comparable to vanilla BO in many cases.
-Overall, we see a good performance of vanilla BO, which is due to the still low dimensionality.
-BO is always among the best or at least comparable to the other algorithms, with a few exceptions.
-It reaches a particularly good performance on f5, f6, f22, and f24.
 In Figure~\ref{10D}, algorithm performance is not stable across functions.
 However, SAASBO and TuRBO tend to predominate.
 Specifically, TuRBO finds excellent loss values on f2, f3, f13, f14, f16, f18, f20, and f22 (here together with SAASBO).
-Stagnation at a very low budget is a common behavior of PCA-BO, KPCA-BO, and both EBO and EBO\_B (f1, f5, f6, and f20-f22).
-Finally, if we focus on f5 (linear slope), we can observe the extremely good performance of BO and SAASBO, which are able to immediately find the global optimum due to the unimodal and monotonic landscape of this function (this observation holds for all tested dimensions).
+Stagnation at a very low budget is a common behavior of PCA-BO, KPCA-BO (f1, f5, f6, and f20-f22) and RDUCB (f1, f13, f16, f21, f22).
+If we focus on f5 (linear slope), we can observe the extremely good performance of BO and SAASBO, which are able to immediately find the global optimum due to the unimodal and monotonic landscape of this function (this observation holds for all tested dimensions).
+Finally, we note that sometimes random search outperforms some of the HDBO algorithms (PCA-BO, KPCA-BO, and RDUCB).
+However, this behavior is not consistent across problems and vanishes in higher dimensionalities, for which HDBO algorithms are specifically designed.
+The above observations are confirmed by the ECDF curves in the appendix.